Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

     ..
 Warning::

-        If you had previously had tokens in your wallet, these will not be recovered.
-You must add the tokens again.
+        If you had previously configured your wallet to be able to view selected tokens and you recover your wallet, the tokens will not be recovered.
+You must :ref:`add the tokens<tokens>` again to view them in your wallet.

 .. dropdown:: |mw-gen2|